-8.0 Red 8.0 Requirements in relation to System Information Ref Specification Details 8.1 Provision of service log sheet with each unit shipped The unit manufacturer shall have a service log shipped with the unit.
-The manufacturer shall also enclose detailed instructions for the drivers with each unit shipped.
-An installation manual shall also be furnished to authorised installers and fleet operators.
-8.2 Serial number indication on service log The unit will be marked with a serial number 8.3 Installation date indication on service log The provision for the installer to indicate the installation date 8.4 Provision of driver instruction card with each unit shipped 8.5 Provision of installation manual to installers and fleet operators
+7.0 Requirements in relation to System Information

-8.6 Clarity of operating instructions The system shall be provided with clear and concise operation instructions which are written with due consideration to varying levels of literacy.
-8.7 Installation by authorised agents The unit shall be installed by manufacturer's authorised agents.
-8.8 Provision of authorised agents list to Newport Council Licensing Team The manufacturer shall provide a list of all authorised agents to Newport Council Licensing Team.
-8.9 Documentation The manufacturer must provide clear and concise operating instructions which are written in layman's terms.
-(Details on how the system records the images) 8.10 Image Protection All captured images must be protected using encryption software that meets or exceeds the current FIPS 140-2 (level 2) standard or equivalent.
+Ref Specification Details 7.1 Provision of service log.
+The unit manufacturer shall have a service log.
+The manufacturer shall also enclose detailed instructions for the drivers with each unit.
+7.2 Serial number indication on service log.
+The unit will be marked with a serial number.
+7.3 Installation date indication.
+A certificate of installation must be provided which will indicate the installation date.
+7.4 Clarity of operating instructions.
+The system shall be provided with clear and concise operation instructions which are written or presented with due consideration to varying levels of literacy.
+7.5 Installation by authorised agents.
+The unit shall only be installed by manufacturer's authorised agents, or other installers approved by those agents.
+7.6 Provision of authorised agents list to the Council Licensing Team.
+The manufacturer or supplier shall provide a list of local authorised agents to the Council Licensing Team.
+7.7 Documentation.
+The manufacturer must provide clear and concise operating instructions which are written or presented in layman's terms.
+(Details on how the system operates) 7.8 Image Protection.
+All captured images must be protected using encryption software that meets or exceeds the current FIPS 140-2 (level 2) standard or equivalent.